Getting started in aesthetics for dentists

 • Award-winning policies: Named "Best Specialist Insurance Provider" at the Insurance Choice Awards 2023, with an impressive 4.96-star customer rating

-• Comprehensive coverage: Policies tailored to aesthetic dentists cover a wide range of procedures, from botulinum toxin injections to advanced treatments
+• Comprehensive coverage: Policies tailored to dentists working in aesthetics cover a wide range of procedures, from botulinum toxin injections to advanced treatments

 • Educational resources: CPD-accredited events and resources, such as the Aesthetics Business Conference, help practitioners grow their careers while maintaining safety and compliance